What exactly happens behind the scenes when you create an object with new?

 }

 The above code contains something else we don’t really want: you can see that the code of the constructors is very similar.
-We can still optimize the constructor code:
+We can optimize the constructor code:

 // constructors